SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 ##### Editing/showing an offloading pipeline

 Click **Edit** to edit the current settings.
 Only inactive pipelines can be edited.
-Note that you cannot change the Cumulocity IoT base collection selected for this pipeline.
+Note that you cannot change the {{< product-c8y-iot >}} base collection selected for this pipeline.
 For the measurements collection, the target table layout cannot be changed as well.
 Also note that changes to additional filter predicates, and additional result columns are not applied to already exported data, i.e., a change to the offloading pipeline only affects data to be exported in the future.

 For active pipelines, click **Show** to browse through the configuration.
 You cannot edit the settings.